The Pregnant Workers Fairness Act (PWFA) Quick Reference Guide for HR

 The PWFA is intended to fill the gaps between Title VII (as amended by PDA), the ADA and the FMLA.
 It assists in assuring that pregnant people are treated equally in the workplace when they may need accommodations due to their pregnancy or related condition.

-AbsenceSoft’s in-house compliance team continues to track updates and guidance relating to the PWFA to ensure AbsenceSoft’s products are prepared for any new developments.
+AbsenceSoft’s in-house compliance team continues to track all guidance, rulemakings, and legal developments related to the PWFA to keep our platform ready for what’s next.

 Who is eligible for protection under PWFA?